awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. Create an Amazon EFS that uses this Amazon VPC\.

-1. Create and build an AWS CodeBuild project that uses the Amazon VPC\.
+1. Create and build a CodeBuild project that uses the Amazon VPC\.
 Instructions that include how to mount an Amazon Elastic File System file system are entered into the buildspec editor when you build the project\.

 ## Create an Amazon VPC Using AWS CloudFormation<a name="sample-efs-create-vpc"></a>